morgenstern89/morgenstern89.github.io/about.md

 Welcome, my name is <strong>Sarah</strong>.
-<br>Currently I am searching for opportunity to work as a QA Software Tester and I am based in Germany.
+<br>Currently I am searching for opportunity to work as a QA Software Tester and am based in Germany.

 <h4>Let me tell you something: <i>I am not a classical IT person.</i></h4>
 <p>My academic background is in the most human-centered field and began corporate career at HR.
 Then, I <i>accidently landed</i> in IT when the firm was under restructuring.
 I thought and hope it will only be a clash landing.
 It was a shocking transition at that time, without ever realizing this would become a <strong>fateful pivot</strong> that affects my entire career.</p>